WCQS: Early years

+Changes in staff

 In the summer of 2010, Jody Evans joined WCQS as executive director, replacing Ed Subkis, who had held the job for 18 years.
 Evans wanted WCQS to become a source for news and information, and she planned on more local news coverage and working with other news media.
-Other than that, no major changes were planned.
 One joint project was live broadcasts from Brevard Music Center, which would use the resources of WDAV in the Charlotte area.

 Evans said in February 2011 that WCQS would have more emphasis on local news, and that David Hurand's evening shows Byline, Conversations, and Evening Rounds would be dropped.
 Hurand added local news reports during the more popular shows Morning Edition and All Things Considered.
-Competition from television was one reason for the change.
 New national shows being added included Marketplace and The Splendid Table.

 On March 24, 2013, WCQS added WMQS at 88.5 FM, to serve the Murphy area.

-July 2015 saw the arrival of a new General Manager and CEO, David Feingold, with Matt Bush replacing Hurand as News Editor the following year.
+July 2015 saw the arrival of a new general manager and CEO, David Feingold.
+Matt Bush replaced Hurand as News Editor the following year.

 Relaunch and BPR News

-In the spring of 2017, WCQS and its associated stations rebranded as "Blue Ridge Public Radio."
-WCQS (and its repeaters and translators) became "BPR Classic," retaining their established format of NPR programming and classical music.
-As part of the relaunch, on March 6, 2017, WYQS relaunched as BPR News, an all news-and-talk station airing BBC and NPR programming around the clock.
-Its launch ended the 24-hour relay of the BBC after almost a decade.
+In the spring of 2017, WCQS and its associated stations rebranded as "Blue Ridge Public Radio".
+WCQS (and its repeaters and translators) became "BPR Classic", retaining their established format of NPR programming and classical music.
+As part of the relaunch, on March 6, 2017, WYQS relaunched as "BPR News", an all news-and-talk station airing BBC and NPR programming around the clock.
+Its launch ended the 24-hour carriage of the BBC World Service after almost a decade.

-Since WYQS operates at only 100 watts, it is available on WCQS's HD subcarrier (WCQS HD-2) and online.
+Since WYQS operates at only 100 watts, it is available on WCQS's HD Radio subchannel WCQS HD-2 and online.

-On October 11, 2022, it was announced the Blue Ridge Public Radio will swap its formats for WCQS and WYQS on October 31.
+On October 11, 2022, Blue Ridge Public Radio announced that it would swap the formats of WCQS and WYQS on October 31, with "BPR News" airing on WCQS and its satellites and "BPR Classic" moving to WYQS and WZQS.